-If you received wages and do not have a federal Form W-2, see "Attachments to your tax return."
+If you received wages and do not have a federal Form W-2, see "Filing Your Tax Return."

 Line 13 - Federal Adjusted Gross Income (AGI) from federal Form 1040 or Form 1040-SR, line 11

 RDPs who file a California tax return as married/RDP filing jointly and have no RDP adjustments between federal and California, combine their individual AGIs from their federal tax returns filed with the IRS.
 Enter the combined AGI on line 13.